 The most comprehensive cloud-based solution on the market today is provided by Amazon Web Services (AWS).
 This particular cloud platform is a perfect fit for startups, as AWS has a number of offerings specifically tailored to the unique needs of startup companies.

 However, it can be daunting to set up and configure all these services without professional help, and that’s where Cloudvisor comes in.
 Our team focuses on helping startups get the most out of AWS into their business model from day one.
-We can also guide startups through the application process to obtain AWS credits which will help them reduce initial costs and get started sooner.
+We consult with startups on how to receive AWS credits, which will help them reduce initial costs and get started sooner.